mworion/MountWizzard4/docs/source/explain_main.rst

 Area 1: Pointing
 ^^^^^^^^^^^^^^^^
-In addition altitude (ALT) and azimuth (AZ) is shown in degrees.As soon as the mount is connected, the mount tab shows the telescope pointing in hour angle
-(HA), right ascension (RA), declination (DEC) in hours / degrees HMS/DMS as well in decimals .
+In addition altitude (ALT) and azimuth (AZ) is shown in degrees.As soon as the mount is connected, the mount tab shows the telescope pointing in hour angle (HA), right ascension (RA), declination (DEC) in hours / degrees HMS/DMS as well in decimals.
 You could choose if you want to see the coordinates in JNow, the mount representation or in J2000 Epoch for better compatibility to other programs.
 The handling of coordinates between MW4 and the mount computer is done in JNow.
 But this is folly transparent for the usage.

 Area 2: Track and Flip
 ^^^^^^^^^^^^^^^^^^^^^^